top of page

 Salvation: The Romans Road

-The apostle Paul's letter to the Romans offers the most thorough exposition of soteriology—the study of salvation—rooted in his first-century Jewish context.
-Salvation, for Paul, encompasses faith, works, and the law—not as competing forces but as mutually sustaining expressions of covenantal relationship.
-Faith is active trust, and the law guides faithful living, both under God's grace.
-Too often, Christians reduce salvation to a minimum checklist, yet biblical soteriology is the maximum: a transformative relationship with Christ.
-As the apostle Peter declares, "Salvation is found in no one else" (Acts 4:12), and Jesus teaches that life is found through the narrow gate (Matt.
+In his letter to the Romans, the apostle Paul describes Christian soteriology—a study of salvation—against the backdrop of first-century Jewish life.
+For him, salvation is not a checklist or a rulebook.
+Faith, works, and law do not compete; they work together in a covenantal relationship with God.
+Faith is active trust, and the law guides faithful living under God's grace.
+Too often, Christians reduce salvation to a minimum; Paul shows it is the maximum: a life-transforming relationship with Christ.
+The apostle Peter declares, "Salvation is found in no one else" (Acts 4:12), and Jesus teaches that we find life through the narrow gate (Matt.
 7:13–14).
-Paul's vision of salvation, then, is a narrow, covenantal journey—the true "Romans Road"—where faith, obedience, law, and grace intertwine in the disciple's life.
+Salvation is a narrow journey—a true "Romans Road"—where faith, obedience, law, and grace intertwine in the disciple's life.

 Order of Salvation

-The three phases in the "order of salvation" (Latin: Ordo salutis) are justification, sanctification, and glorification.
-When most churchgoers profess to be "saved," they mean "justified."
-More accurately, salvation (Greek: sōtēria; 4991, "wellbeing" or "deliverance") is a lifelong process of discipleship and faithful practice of Jesus' teaching.
-No ritual saves us merely because a church leader performed it, whether baptism, an altar call, or a confession.
-Simply put, no one completes the order of salvation until death.
-Jesus himself teaches this, "but the one who stands firm to the end will be saved" (Matt.
-10:22, 24:13).
-Paul agrees when he said, "But now that you have been set free from sin and have become slaves of God, the benefit you reap leads to holiness, and the result is eternal life" (Rom.
+Salvation unfolds in three phases—justification, sanctification, and glorification—known as the "order of salvation" (Latin: Ordo salutis).
+When churchgoers say they are "saved," they typically mean they are "justified."
+More accurately, salvation (Greek: sōtēria, 4991, "well-being" or "deliverance") is a lifelong process.
+No ritual saves anyone by itself, whether baptism, confession, or an altar call.
+No one completes the order of salvation until death.
+Jesus teaches, "but the one who stands firm to the end will be saved" (Matt.
+10:22, 24:13), and Paul agrees: "But now that you have been set free from sin and have become slaves of God, the benefit you reap leads to holiness, and the result is eternal life" (Rom.
 6:22).

-God the Father draws us toward justification, to be declared righteous by the merits of Jesus alone.
-John wrote, "No one can come to [Jesus] unless the Father who sent [him] draws them, and [he] will raise them up at the last day" (John 6:44).
-Following our response to his call, the Holy Spirit leads us into living increasingly holier lives through sanctification.
-At the last resurrection, we receive new bodies for our eternal souls in a process called glorification (Rom.
+God the Father draws us toward justification, declaring us righteous by Jesus' merits alone.
+The apostle John wrote, "No one can come to [Jesus] unless the Father who sent [him] draws them, and [he] will raise them up at the last day" (John 6:44).
+Responding to his call, the Holy Spirit leads us into holy living through sanctification.
+At the final resurrection, we receive new bodies for our eternal souls in glorification (Rom.
 6:19, 22, 8:30).
-Parenthetically, the Greek Orthodox view the three phases of salvation as an ongoing transformation called theōsis—to gradually be more like God and partake in his divine nature (cf. 2 Pet.
+These stages mark a lifelong transformation—growing more like God and reflecting his divine nature in every part of our lives (cf. 2 Pet.
 1:4).

 Justification: Making Us Right

 The verb justify means "to prove something just, right, or reasonable."
-This legal term refers to when a courtroom judge issues a verdict of "not guilty" in favor of the defendant.
-However, this does not mean the defendant is innocent of wrongdoing, so rulings never include this word.
-In context, the judge merely ruled that the accuser did not meet the "reasonable doubt" standard of evidence (first-century Jewish courts did not have prosecutors).
-Lutheran and Reformed theologians refer to this as forensic justification, because God, the highest judge in the most eminent courtroom, declares us "not guilty" based on Jesus' atonement for our sins.
-The word "forensic" applies to the knowledge and method of justification.
-Therefore, the Lord saves us by faith; that is, trusting in the effectiveness of Jesus to keep us in God's heavenly court.
-This efficacy derives from Christ's death on the cross, removing the death penalty we deserve for our crimes against divinity.
+This legal term refers to a courtroom judge's decision to issue a verdict of "not guilty" in favor of the defendant.
+This verdict does not mean the defendant is innocent of wrongdoing; the ruling only shows that the accuser did not meet the "reasonable doubt" standard of evidence (first-century Jewish courts did not have prosecutors or a formal adversarial system).
+Forensic justification means that God, the highest judge in the ultimate courtroom, declares us "not guilty" based on Jesus' atonement for our sins.
+The term "forensic" highlights the knowledge and method behind this declaration.
+Faith saves us as we trust that Jesus' death on the cross removes the punishment we deserve for our sins and secures our standing before God.

-Consequently, any righteousness before God is granted to us because Jesus endured our punishments and suffered for us (Isa.
-53; Acts 8:26–35)—the doctrine of imputed righteousness (2 Cor.
+Consequently, God grants us righteousness because Jesus endured our punishments and suffered for us (Isa.
+53; Acts 8:26–35).
+This act of Jesus taking our punishment is the doctrine of imputed righteousness (2 Cor.
 5:21).
-However, we must not confuse God crediting as righteous with obtaining or being infused with God's virtue, which is elusive to us.
-The founding Methodist theologian John Wesley (1703–1791) believed that God both imputes and imparts righteousness to us, meaning that he not only deems us proper with him but also transforms our minds to think adversely about sin (Jer.
+We must not confuse God declaring us righteous with actually possessing or being infused with his virtue, which remains beyond our reach.
+The founding Methodist cleric John Wesley (1703–1791) taught that God both imputes and imparts righteousness: He declares us right with him and transforms our minds to reject sin (Jer.
 31:33–34; Rom.
 12:2; 2 Cor.
 3:18).
-When God justifies us, we are reborn "from above" through the Holy Spirit's breathing his life into us (John 3:3, 7; 1 Pet.
+When God justifies us, the Holy Spirit breathes new life into us, rebirthing us "from above" (John 3:3, 7; 1 Pet.
 1:23).
-Through the prophet Ezekiel, God declared:
+God declares:

 I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws. . . . you will be my people, and I will be your God (Ezek.
 36:25–28).

-Old and New Testaments declare that no one is righteous in God's sight, not even one person on earth (Ps.
+The Old and New Testaments both declare that no one is righteous in God's sight—no one (Ps.
 14:1–3, 53:1–3; Rom.
 3:9–11).
-The legal framework of justification begins with the Law of Moses, which God will use to judge all humankind on the last day from his bēma (G968, "judgment seat"), similar to "the bench" in a modern courtroom (Rom.
+God sets the legal framework of justification through the Law of Moses, which he will use to judge all humankind on the last day from his bēma (G968, "judgment seat"), similar to a modern courtroom bench (Rom.
 14:10; 2 Cor.
 5:10).
-However, Paul informs us, "Christ redeemed us from the curse of the Law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a pole'" (Gal 3:13; cf. Deut.
+However, Paul tells us, "Christ redeemed us from the curse of the Law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a pole'" (Gal 3:13; cf. Deut.
 21:23).
-We meet God's intent for the Law of Moses by trusting in Jesus for our salvation.
+We fulfill God's intent for the Law of Moses by trusting in Jesus for our salvation.

 Sanctification: Making Us Holy

-The verb sanctify means 1) "to set apart to a sacred purpose," 2) "to free from sin," and 3) "to impart or impute sacredness."
-Sanctification also underlies the definition of the word "church," which the New Testament writers applied to the Greek noun ekklēsia (G1577), a compound word meaning "called out" (ek, 1537; kaleō, 2564).
-Sanctification is the action of faith; we are to live in faithfulness to God.
-The doctrine of prima fide—an approach more fitting of biblical theology rather than the systematic theology of sola fide—refers to the primacy of faith over works as the believer's response to God's calling.
-However, it does not and cannot eliminate the importance of works in the life of a Christian.
-Calvin agreed when he said, "It is therefore faith alone which justifies, and yet the faith which justifies is not alone" (Acts of the Council of Trent with the Antidote, Sess.
-6, Can.
-11).
+The verb sanctify means 1) "to set apart for a sacred purpose," 2) "to free from sin," and 3) "to impart or assign sacredness."
+Sanctification also shapes the meaning of the word "church," which New Testament writers used for the Greek noun ekklēsia (G1577), a compound word meaning "called out" (ek, 1537; kaleō, 2564).
+Sanctification is an active expression of faith; we live it out by remaining faithful to God.

-However, James of Jerusalem, who was Jesus' brother, said it better: "You see that a person is considered righteous by what they do and not by faith alone" (James 2:24).
-Therefore, sanctification is the process of living into one's justification, but must not be confused with earning it.
+Jesus' brother James clearly says: "You see that a person is considered righteous by what they do and not by faith alone" (James 2:24).
+Sanctification is the process of living out our justification, not earning it.
 It is a posture of gratitude and obedience.
-Often, church leaders use Paul's words in Ephesians 2:8–9 ("For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast") to downplay works in opposition to James.
-Luther wanted to remove James' letter from the New Testament canon because of this, dismissing it as an "epistle of straw."
-He also added the word "alone" to Romans 3:28 ("For we maintain that a person is justified by faith apart from the works of the Law") in his German translation to maintain justification by "faith alone."
-However, Paul's teaching aligns with James, as he agrees, "For we are God's handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do" (Eph.
+Some church leaders emphasize Paul's words in Ephesians 2:8–9 ("For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast") to downplay works against James' teaching.
+Yet Paul and James agree: "For we are God's handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do" (Eph.
 2:10).
-This way of life represents our sanctification.
+Living this way is the heart of sanctification.

 Glorification: Raising Us in Glory

-The verb glorify means 1) to make glorious by bestowing honor, praise, or admiration, 2) to elevate to celestial glory, 3) to light up brilliantly, and 4) to make better than the original condition.
-Yes, this last phase in the order of salvation is the resurrection of the living and the dead in Christ!
-Paul writes this description about our glorified selves when God resurrects us:
+The verb glorify means 1) to make glorious by giving honor, praise, or admiration, 2) to raise to heavenly glory, 3) to shine brilliantly, and 4) to improve beyond the original condition.
+The final stage in the order of salvation fulfills this last meaning: it is the resurrection of the living and the dead in Christ.
+Paul describes what our glorified selves will be like when God raises us:

 So will it be with the resurrection of the dead.
 The body that is sown is perishable, it is raised imperishable; it is sown in dishonor, it is raised in glory; it is sown in weakness, it is raised in power; it is sown a natural body, it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.
 So it is written: "The first man Adam became a living being;" the last Adam, a life-giving spirit.
 The spiritual did not come first, but the natural, and after that the spiritual.
 The first man was of the dust of the earth; the second man is of heaven.
 As was the earthly man, so are those who are of the earth; and as is the heavenly man, so also are those who are of heaven.
 And just as we have borne the image of the earthly man, so shall we bear the image of the heavenly man (1 Cor.
 15:42–49).

-John also wrote about glorification during his exile on Patmos: "Blessed and holy are those who share in the first resurrection.
+John also described glorification during his exile on Patmos: "Blessed and holy are those who share in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years" (Rev. 20:6).

 Conclusion

-Paul's letter to the Romans unveils the power and depth of salvation.
-When we read his words in their historical and cultural setting, we see that faith, works, law, and grace do not oppose one another—they advance together in God's sovereign plan.
-Too often, people treat salvation as a single decision, a ritual, or a moment to check off—but Scripture tells us otherwise.
-Peter declares salvation comes only through Jesus (Acts 4:12).
-Jesus commands that the way to life is narrow, demanding unwavering dedication (Matt.
+Paul's letter to the Romans reveals the power and depth of salvation.
+Reading his words in their historical and cultural context shows that faith, works, law, and grace do not compete—they work together in God's sovereign plan.
+Too often, people reduce salvation to a single decision, a ritual, or a box to check—but Scripture says otherwise.
+Peter declares that salvation comes only through Jesus (Acts 4:12), and Jesus commands that the way to life is narrow, demanding unwavering dedication (Matt.
 7:14).
-The "Romans Road" is not a list of steps—it is a battlefield and a pilgrimage, a daily walk of surrender, obedience, and steadfast faith.
-Salvation is not an event but a life forged in Christ, a journey that transforms the heart, hones the spirit, and calls us to endure until the very end.
+The "Romans Road" is not a list of steps—it is a battlefield and a pilgrimage, a daily journey of surrender, obedience, and steadfast faith.
+Salvation is not an event; it is a life forged in Christ, a journey that transforms the heart, strengthens the spirit, and calls us to endure to the very end.

 Prayer

-Blessed are you, LORD our God, King of the universe; for you draw our hearts to you.
+Blessed are you, LORD our God, King of heaven and earth!
+You draw our hearts to you.
 Guide our minds, fill our imaginations, and control our wills so that we may be wholly yours, entirely dedicated to you.
-Then employ us as you will, always to your glory and the welfare of your people, through Jesus the Messiah, who lives and reigns with you and the Holy Spirit, now and forever.
+Then employ us as you will, always to your glory and the welfare of your people.
+We pray this through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

 Bibliography